Serbia's military deploys at borders to help fight coronavirus

-BATROVCI, Serbia, March 18 (Reuters) - Serbia’s military deployed at the borders on Wednesday, for the first time in over a decade, as authorities imposed a state of emergency to try to curb the spread of coronavirus.
+BATROVCI, Serbia (Reuters) - Serbia’s military deployed at the borders on Wednesday, for the first time in over a decade, as authorities imposed a state of emergency to try to curb the spread of coronavirus.

 In 2007 the Serbian military handed over control of the borders to police, as Belgrade sought to secure visa-free travels with the EU.